rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - This portion has been partially implemented.
 I tried making a non blocking version using copas for dispatching and creating a queue.
 It presently works with the `socket.select()` function from luasocket which it uses to wait on the socket to find out if it's ready to be read or written to.

 - There is a simple implementation of a priority queue.
-I set a priority flag and if it's set I set up that stream first.
+I set a priority flag and if it's set I send up that stream first.

-- Feature implemeting the monitoring of stream states is also done which enables the module to be aware of the stream state and respond accordingly.
+- Feature implementing the monitoring of stream states is also done which enables the module to be aware of the stream state and respond accordingly.

 4) [Section 6](http://httpwg.org/specs/rfc7540.html#rfc.section.6)